 13. Make a Wish

 It can be fun for everyone to make a wish for the coming year out loud and then write it down in a Thanksgiving wish book.
 Wishes spoken aloud can inspire everyone at the table, and writing it down is a powerful affirmation of intentions.
-Bring the wish book out at the following year's Thanksgiving gathering to see whose wishes came true.
+Bring the wish book out at the following year's Thanksgiving gathering to see whose wishes came true, and to add new ones.

 14. Play a Game of Family Football

 For many families, football on Thanksgiving is almost as important as the food itself.
 Each year, split into two teams, take to the backyard and play a game of touch football.
-Build upon this tradition and have teams create hilarious uniforms to whip out at the start of each game.
+Build upon this tradition and have teams create hilarious uniforms or cheers at the start of each game.

 15. Keep Someone Company

-If you're alone, with no invites, perhaps a seniors' residence would like visitors for their guests who are also alone on Thanksgiving.
-Spending time with someone else who would otherwise be alone is an excellent way to be thankful for what you have.
+If you're alone, perhaps a local seniors' residence would like visitors for their guests who are also alone on Thanksgiving.
+Spending time with someone else who would otherwise be alone is an excellent way to be thankful for what you have, and you may both make a new friend as well.

 16. Celebrate Everyone's Birthdays